kaelig/moniteur/README.md

   -V, --version  output the version number
 ```

-Edit the `.moniteurrc.yml` file in the current directory.
+Configuration: edit the `.moniteurrc.yml` file in the current directory.

 ### Database configuration

 For now, two types of storage are supported: Redis and local filesystem.

-#### Confidential Redis URL

-A confidential Redis URL can be passed through an environment variable,
+A Redis URL can be passed through an environment variable,
 instead of having it stored in the configuration file:

 ```